The

 Night of the Living Dead (Imagine, 1993) 68 color card set also immortalizing the gory zombie flick by Romero.
 This one more professional.
 Autograph card also put out.
 Set retail: $12

 Odd Rods -Several titles (Donruss, 1970s): Not exactly conventional monster cards, but goofy monsters on hot rods.
 It started 1969 with Odd Rods, then 1970 with Odder Odd Rods (reissued in 1973 as Fabulous Odd Rods), Oddest Odd Rods (numbered 67-132 and reissued in 1973 as Fantastic Odd Rods series 1) then 1973 with Fantastic Odd Rods series 2 (numbered 1-66!).
 A combination of all was also released in 1970 as Odd Rod All Stars.
 (See also Silly Cycles ).
 First series 44 stickers, the rest were 66 stickers each.
 Retail for most is $200 Ex/Nrmt, except Fabulous Odd Rods, which is $70 Nrmt.
+(See article on series.)

 Outer Limits (Bubbles aka Topps, 1964)- 50 colorized photos from the classic TV show.
 The corny stories on the back only made it more endearing.
 (They had nothing to do with the actual stories from TV.)
 The black borders were easily chipped.
 (Beware of retouching with black markers on the edge.)
 There is supposedly a variation from the 1 cent packs that have blue backs instead of yellowish-green backs.
 Two different photos on the fronts from that variation were supposedly #2 ("Radio-Active Man" was originally called "Woman From Another Time") and an unknown card number called "Thing From Venus."
 Both featured different photos from the current ones.
-Retail for regular series: $350-500 Ex/Nrmt
+Retail for regular series: $350-500 Ex/Nrmt (Be aware that UK Topps issued the same series in a smaller version which sells for less, and that a pirate reprint of the regular series was printed in the 1990s.
+That reprint can be easily distinguished by the white background behind the text on the backs, instead of the yellow background found on the originals.
+There is also additional parody cards posted on the web for cards #51-54, but they were never printed as cards on cardboard.)
+See more of set.
+Here's also a fun article by Gerry Gerani with card writer Len Brown.

 Outer Limits (Duocards, 1997).
 Color and black and white cards from Season one of the original 1960s TV hit and the 1990s series as well.
+Commentary by Gari Gerani.
+See back.
 81 card set.
-Retail: $15-$20
+Retail: $15-$20 (See review article.)

-Otros Mundos (Libro Para Cromos, Spain) 243 color cards of aliens, monsters and space ships.
-(They measure 2 1/8" x 2 15/16") A large album was also offered to past them in.
-Retail: Unknown.
+Otros Mundos (Libro Para Cromos, Spain, 1984) 243 color cards of aliens, space monsters and space ships.
+(They measure 2 1/8" x 2 15/16") A large album was also offered to paste them in.
+Retail: $100.

 Pack of Fun (See Topps Pack of Fun)